georgeepta/artemis-ansible/README.md

 ## General

 This repository contains prototype software to enable auto-configuration and auto-mitigation in ARTEMIS using Ansible.
-Note that while this has been tested in an emulatiomn environment (GNS3) and works in the current form, we are in the process of integrating it as a set of auto-configuration and auto-mitigation microservices in the ARTEMIS container-based architecture.
+Note that while this has been tested in an emulation environment (GNS3) and works in the current form, we are in the process of integrating it as a set of auto-configuration and auto-mitigation microservices in the ARTEMIS container-based architecture.

 (TBD: Placeholder for architecture figure)